Experienced Philadelphia Claim Petition Lawyers

 Under the law, an Employer/Insurer of an injured worker only has 21 days to accept or deny the claim following being placed on notice of a work-related injury.
 This decision will come either in the form of a Notice of Compensation Payable or a Notice of Compensation Denial.
 In either case, it is likely that the injured worker will be required to undergo an “independent” medical examination (IME) with a doctor of their employer’s choosing.

-If an employer has denied Workers’ Compensation to an injured worker, that injured employee is required to file a claim petition with the Bureau of Workers’ Compensation in Harrisburg, Pennsylvania, in order to obtain benefits.
+If an employer has denied worker’s compensation to an injured worker, that injured employee is required to file a claim petition with the Bureau of workers’ compensation in Harrisburg, Pennsylvania, in order to obtain benefits.
 Because it can take a long time before the process is complete, it is important to file a claim petition as soon as possible.

-If your claim has been denied or you are not receiving Workers’ Compensation benefits and you think that you deserve benefits, please contact us immediately to review your claim and begin the process of securing benefits for you.
+If your claim has been denied or you are not receiving workers’ compensation benefits and you think that you deserve benefits, please contact us immediately to review your claim and begin the process of securing benefits for you.

 Employers and insurance companies have three primary types of petitions at their disposal.
-A Termination Petition is filed when your employer or their insurer believes that you have fully recovered from your work-related injuries and that you can return to work without restrictions.
+A termination petition is filed when your employer or their insurer believes that you have fully recovered from your work-related injuries and that you can return to work without restrictions.
 This petition requires medical evidence supporting that position and if successful, will cause your benefits to be stopped.

 The Employer is required to have you sign a form called a Supplemental Agreement or file a Notice of Suspension at the time you return to work.
 It is important not to sign anything unless and until you speak to an attorney who can explain your rights to you.

-A Modification Petition is the third type of petition that Employers generally file and is done when you have either returned to work in some earning capacity, but are earning less than what you had before, OR if your employer has had you undergo a vocational interview, has performed a labor market survey and alleges that there is work generally available within your medical restrictions in your geographical area.
+A modification petition is the third type of petition that Employers generally file and is done when you have either returned to work in some earning capacity, but are earning less than what you had before, OR if your employer has had you undergo a vocational interview, has performed a labor market survey and alleges that there is work generally available within your medical restrictions in your geographical area.
 If successful, wage loss benefits will shift from being based on your previous average weekly wage to being based on the difference between your current and previous wages.
 Your benefits may also be stopped completely.